adalanacademy/awesome-opensource-ml/readme.md

 | [learnprompting.org](https://learnprompting.org/) | Very comprehensive free corpus of information on ways to reliably prompt LLMs to get them to do what you want | |

 ## AI Safety/Ethics
-This is a loaded subject since there is alot of doomerism and hidden agendas that passes for AI safety.
-AI Ethics is often considered from just one moral viewpoint - a sort of liberal bourgeois academic bubble.
+This is a loaded subject since there is alot of doomerism and hidden agendas that pass for AI safety.
+AI Ethics is usually considered from just one moral viewpoint - a sort of liberal bourgeois academic bubble.
 That said, there are interesting discussions such as immediate security concerns in deploying AI into systems, and the general concern of maintaining a sense of morality in decision making machines.

 | Name | Description | Link |
 | ---- | ----------- | ---- |